adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 > NOTE: The IRI used to identify an interaction is recommended to follow the format: `<courseiri>/<scoid>/interaction/<interactionid>`

 #### Objectives
 Objectives are represented as another activity.
 As such, statements about a learner’s score, success or completion status are reported just as they are for any other activity.
-But coming up with a consistent naming scheme for the objective ID makes it easier for reporting systems to understand the statements.
+But determining a consistent naming scheme for the objective ID makes it easier for reporting systems to understand the statements.
 For consistency the following guidance is recommended:
 - The combination of course IRI, SCO ID, and objective ID should consistently and uniquely identify a single objective
 - Local objective (SCO or activity level): `<courseIRI>/<SCOID>/objective/<objectiveID>`
 - Course objective (course level): `<courseIRI>/objective/<objectiveID>`